top of page

 “That’ll be you soon, Oof!”
 Ruuk said, pointing at Xander.

-The two barbarians who captured him mimicked the way he had said “Oof,” and then the entire prison chimed in like a choir.
+The two barbarians who captured him mimicked the way he had said “Oof,” and the entire prison chimed in like a choir.
 “Oof!
 Oof!
-Oof!”
+Oof!

 Xander watched them carefully, perplexed by their motives.
-They seemed to be driven by violence.
-But how could they thrive with such brutality?
+They seemed driven by violence.
+But how could they thrive with this brutality?

-A barbarian guard near the cell appeared to remove his own scar-mangled face, but then Xander realized it was no face at all, but a helmet.
-The grotesque helmet was connected to the geometric breathing apparatus on his back, potentially serving as some kind of respirator.
-Without it, the barbarian had a round head, sunken eyes, and a smushed nose all covered with ash and dirt.
+A barbarian guard near the cell seemed to remove his own scar-mangled face, but then Xander realized it was not a face at all, but a helmet.
+The grotesque helmet was connected to the geometric apparatus on his back, potentially serving as a respirator.
+Without it, the barbarian had a round head, sunken eyes, and a smushed nose, all covered with ash and dirt.

 They’re human?